DavisPL-Teaching/189c-hw2/README.md

 ## Assignment

-Like HW1, there are three parts to the assignment:
+Like HW1, there are three parts to the assignment and a fourth part that is extra credit:
 - Part 1 is a series of mini exercises.
 - Part 2 is a solver for the "four numbers" game that we played on the first day of class.
 - Part 3 explores some of the limitations of Z3.

-There is also a Part 4, which is optional extra credit.
+- Part 4 (optional) explores one application of Z3 to writing compiler optimization passes.

 There is also a helper file, `helper.py` that contains some useful functions when working with Z3.